janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 #### AWS

-The AWS CPI does not support other protocol in the Service definition than TCP for load balancers.
-Beside that the AWS CPI looks for annotations on the Service to determine whether TCP, TLS or HTTP(S) listener should be created in the AWS ELB for a configured Service port.
+The AWS CPI does not support mixed protocols in the Service definition since it only allows TCP for load balancers.
+The AWS CPI looks for annotations on the Service to determine whether TCP, TLS or HTTP(S) listener should be created in the AWS ELB for a configured Service port.

 AWS Classic LB supports TCP,TLS, and HTTP(S) protocols behind the same IP address.